Jack of Fables: Jack Horner

 Like in Fables, the series took place in the contemporary world albeit with characters from fairy tales and folklore living alongside normal humans in secret, known as Fables.
-The story followed one such popular Fable named Jack Horner who was known from stories such as Little Jack Horner, Jack and the Beanstalk, Jack and Jill, Jack Be Nimble, Jack Frost, Jack O'Lantern, Jack the Giant Killer and others.Nevins, Jess.
-Fables Encyclopedia.
-Vertigo (October 29, 2013). p.
-110. Before the start of the story, Jack stole some money from Fabletown in order to create a film trilogy and make a name for himself in Hollywood.
+The story followed one such popular Fable named Jack Horner who was known from stories such as Little Jack Horner, Jack and the Beanstalk, Jack and Jill, Jack Be Nimble, Jack Frost, Jack O'Lantern, Jack the Giant Killer and others.
+Before the start of the story, Jack stole some money from Fabletown in order to create a film trilogy and make a name for himself in Hollywood.
 The Fables soon found out about his deed and they sent out the town sheriff Beast to apprehend him for his crime.
 To Jack's dismay, Beast managed to find him in Hollywood, confiscated all the money and properties he had built, and was told that he could never set foot on Fabletown again.
 The series then started off after Jack left Hollywood.

 While hitchhiking, Jack was captured by an armed group of magical creatures calling themselves Literals.
-They imprisoned him in a place called the Golden Boughs Retirement Village; a magical community owned by Mr. Revise where Fables are trapped, censored, and lose all their powers.
+They imprisoned him in a place called the Golden Boughs Retirement Village, a magical community owned by Mr. Revise where Fables are trapped, censored, and lose all their powers.
 Although incarcerated in the village, Jack managed to rally up all the other imprisoned Fables to help him escape.
 Afterwards, he befriended a Literal named Gary the Pathetic Fallacy and together they became entangled in more adventures.
 Jack's adventures consisted of him getting married in Las Vegas and fighting a Fable mob leader named Lady Luck, getting stabbed by the Excalibur in the chest and finding out that he was just a copy of another Fable named Wicked John, heading out into Americana to find lost treasures with Humpty Dumpty, and returning to the Golden Boughs just in time to lead them in a fight against a powerful Literal named Bookburner.
-After successfully defeating Bookburner, Jack and Gary then promptly left the Golden Bough to finally enjoy their new found treasure.
-However, the treasure they had hoarded had a drastic effect on the two, with Jack himself losing his immortality, before beginning to age and bloat.
+After successfully defeating Bookburner, Jack and Gary then promptly left the Golden Bough to finally enjoy their new found treasure, but the treasure they had hoarded had a drastic effect on the two, with Jack himself losing his immortality, before beginning to age and bloat.
 Gary theorized that these were probably brought by the spin-off's artist taking revenge on Horner due to his previous remarks about him.
 After taking refuge in a cave to stash their treasure, Jack was then transformed into a dragon (similar to Fafnir) and forced to stay in that form until a hero comes and slays him.